State profile · TX · CMS + NAIC

 The verdict

-Marketplace insurers in Texas deny 21.9% of claims — near the 21% national average, the 10th-highest of 31 states, and drivers pay an average $1429 a year for auto cover, more than the $1191 national average.
+Marketplace insurers in Texas deny 20.1% of claims - near the 20% national average, the 15th-highest of 30 states, and drivers pay an average $1429 a year for auto cover, more than the $1191 national average (the 13th-most-expensive of 51 states).

 avg claims denied